Samsung-AG/twissandra-container/README.md

 NOTE: The Dockerfile is created for each image from the appropriate Dockerfile.<blah> file.

 ### Recommended Invocations

+Example of cassandra running in a `docker` container as name `cass1`.

-This information is captured in run.sh:
+This information is captured in `run.sh`:

 `docker run -it --rm --name twiss_init --link cass1:cass mikeln/twissandra_db_img`